-No variation in the birth rate does not rule out sorting of parents of different socioeconomic status across the Hijra months of conception.
-To rule out selection along these lines, we use variables from the DHS data indicating the socioeconomic status of parents to examine whether any of these variables shows systematic correlation with the timing of conception.
+No variation in the birth rate does not rule out sorting of parents of different socioeconomic status across Hijra months of conception.
+To rule out selection along this dimension, we use variables from the DHS data indicating the socioeconomic status of parents to examine whether any of these variables exhibit systematic correlation with the Hijra timing of conception.
 Again we begin with the Western calendar to provide a benchmark.
 Tables A.I-A.II show that parental characteristics are indeed correlated with children's Gregorian quarter of birth.
-We can reject the null that the quarter of birth coefficients are jointly insignificant at the conventional level for 19 out of 20 outcomes.
-No such correlation, however, exists for the Hijra timing of conception.
-None of the trimester coefficients in Tables I-II is distinguishable from zero at the conventional levels.
-Nor can we reject the null that the three trimester coefficients are jointly zero for all 20 outcomes.
-Together the evidence thus validates our empirical strategy, showing that the timing of conception is indeed exogenous to the preexisting determinants of children's later life outcomes.
-Note that we are not alone in reaching this conclusion.
-Before us, similar exogeneity was established for the Muslim populations of Michigan, Uganda, and Iraq by Almond & Mazumder (2011), of Indonesia by van Ewijk (2011), and of Britain by Almond et al. (2014).
+We can reject the null that the quarter of birth coefficients are jointly zero at the conventional levels for 18 out of 20 outcomes.
+No such correlation, however, exists for the Hijra timing of conception (please see Tables I and II).
+None of the trimester coefficients in Tables I-II are distinguishable from zero at the conventional levels.
+Nor can we reject the null that the three trimester coefficients are jointly zero for any of the 20 outcomes.
+It bears emphasizing that our failure to reject does not stem from lack of statistical power.
+We have a large sample and hence statistical power for this exercise.
+The insignificant coefficients we obtain are precisely estimated zeros where both the coefficients and their standard errors are trivial.
+This can be seen more clearly in Figure IV where we display the estimated coefficients and their 95 percent confidence intervals from our exposure month based specifications.
+We get flat lines with tight confidence intervals around them for all specifications we estimate.